Table of Contents

 2. Respect their local culture, rituals, and beliefs

 If your remote workers work from diverse geographies, it is important to consider their local culture carefully.

 A classic example of these cultural preferences is how individualistic rewards work more effectively in the US than in China.

 Thus, it is important to understand the regional culture to fine-tune your reward policies and work schedules to align with their local rituals.

-While technology can provide organizations the ability to collaborate, innovate, and co-create with remote team members - trust plays an overarching role in it.
+While technology can allow organizations to collaborate, innovate, and co-create with remote team members - trust plays an overarching role in it.
 Managers need to work extensively towards nurturing intra-team trust and cohesion.

-Providing absolute clarity of deliverables through on-going communication will help them effectively contribute to business results.
-Putting support systems in place like remote employee training and digital technologies help pace it up.
+Providing absolute clarity of deliverables through ongoing communication will help them effectively contribute to business results.
+Putting support systems like remote employee training and digital technologies help pace it up.